joshuaesanford/MALang/README.md

 # MALang README.md

-Currently in development.
-Fulfilling the following specification.
+Currently in development, fulfilling the following specification.

 MABasic Specification
 The MusicaAxiomatica input language is designed to enable efficient notation of musical information, with a focus on visual simplicity and conceptual elegance.
 Any musician who faithfully uses the MA language will find that it is designed with long term musical growth in mind.